microsoft/vcpkg-docs/vcpkg/commands/help.md

 ## Description

 The help command displays information about various vcpkg commands and topics on the terminal.
-You can specify a particular topic to get information about, or use it without any arguments to see the usage of all available commands.
+You can specify a particular topic to get information about or use it without any arguments to see a list of all available commands.

 ### Examples